LiliaFramework/1942RP/README.md

 # Contents and Important Information

-Beware of an individual attempting to resell this schema for 200+ pounds each time.
-Please be aware that such an offer is a scam.
+Beware of individuals attempting to resell this schema for 200+ pounds each time.
+Please be aware that such offers are scams.
 Always exercise caution before making any purchase.

 - Alcoholic Drinks
 - Crafting